Beer Brewing Tips

 Now that the outside has been clean up, the important part begins.
 To thoroughly clean up and refurbish a keg you will want to disassemble it to clean all keg components.
 A 12-point 11/16 inch deep socket is the typical size socket for removing the gas in and liquid out posts.
 Inside the posts are little springy valves called poppets.
 These should be set aside for later soaking.

-Since keg gaskets can permanently absorb soda aromas / flavors and may not be in the best of condition you should always get a gasket set when you get a used keg.
+Since keg gaskets can permanently absorb soda aromas / flavours and may not be in the best of condition you should always get a gasket set when you get a used keg.
 A complete set of gaskets will include a lid gasket, two dip tube gaskets and to post O-rings.
 The keg should be filled with a cleaning solution of TSP or PBW.
 Also soak all parts including the posts, poppets, dip tubes etc. in the cleaning solution.
-A dip tube brush is a handy tool to ensure you get any potential nasties and buildup out of the tubing.
+A dip tube brush is a handy tool to ensure you get any potential nasties and build up out of the tubing.
 After a thorough rinsing the keg is ready to be reassembled and sanitized for use.

 Rule number one for sanitizing kegs is not to use bleach.
 Bleach reacts with stainless steel and can cause pitting and even holes to form in your keg if left in contact too long.
 Star San or Iodophor are suitable sanitizers for kegs.